-Kemba Walker, Brad Stevens Confident In Tacko Fall’s Future With Celtics
+NESN

-As the Boston Celtics look to extend their winning streak to four Friday night at TD Garden, Tacko Fall is roughly 100 miles north in Portland, Maine developing his game.
+As the Boston Celtics look to extend their winning streak to four game Friday night at TD Garden, Tacko Fall is roughly 100 miles north in Portland, Maine developing his game.

 The 7-foot-5 center got his first NBA regular-season action Saturday, scoring four points in four minutes against the New York Knicks.
 But G League training camps kicked off Monday, meaning Fall and fellow two-way player Tremont Waters reported north to be with the Maine Red Claws.
 He’s got a long way to go in his development as an NBA player, but Kemba Walker and Brad Stevens are confident in the 23-year-old big man.